khalxdb/Java-Group-Assigment/doc/README.md

   - Controls playback actions like play, pause, next, previous, and shuffle.
   - Maintains the current song and play queue.

-### playlistaction helper
+### Playlistaction helper
 - purpose: help with actoins that associated with playlists

-### command parserutil
+### Command parserutil
-purpose: parse the command to validated and ensure that the command is correct
+- purpose: parse the command to validated and ensure that the command is correct

 ---